22.6.2020 • Modern Work Sulava News

 For Sulava, whilst it changed almost all our plans, it allowed us to use our experience and expertise in helping customers deploy and learn to use Microsoft O365, and especially Teams.
 As we still involve our experts in Finland for some tasks, suddenly some customers’ requirement of onsite work disappeared, and we were able to show that in most cases it really doesn’t matter where the consultant is sitting.

 However, the journey is really just beginning!
 Even though we are returning to offices (safely with Sulava’s Back to the Office solution), the changes are at least partially permanent.

 Even more importantly, now that Microsoft Teams and other collaboration and communications tools are available, it is time to ensure that you make the most out of them!
 Teams is incredibly versatile as it offers many out-of-the-box add-ons, and with the open API’s almost anything can be added, making it a one-stop-shop for all users, whether it is HR, Sales, Operations, Manufacturing or any other business unit!

-Join our webinar ‘The Possibilities of Teams as a Platform’ on 25 June to hear more, or contact me and we can talk more.
+Listen to our webinar ‘The Possibilities of Teams as a Platform’ to hear more, or contact me and we can talk more.

 And of course, take care and stay safe!